Miranda Lambert Tells Concertgoers Nashville Got Her Through ‘Highs And Lows’ After Split From Blake Shelton

 Miranda Lambert found just what she needed in Nashville following her high-profile divorce from fellow country musician Blake Shelton.

-As reported by People, the 36-year-old “It All Comes Out in the Wash” singer was addressing a crowd at Nashville’s Bridgestone Arena on Friday night when shared some insight into what her life was like following her 2015 split from Blake.
+As reported by People Magazine, the 36-year-old “It All Comes Out in the Wash” singer was addressing a crowd at Nashville’s Bridgestone Arena on Friday night when shared some insight into what her life was like following her 2015 split from Blake.
 Miranda has been performing plenty of real and raw songs about their failed marriage as she travels the country for her “Wildcard” tour, so it should come as no surprise that her divorce was on her mind.
 However, she never mentioned Blake by name.
 Instead, she used an expletive to describe what she went through six years ago when her life dramatically changed.

 “I went through a really hard time in my life,” Miranda recalled.
 “I moved here in 2015 in the middle of a sh*t show.”